DoubleAITeam/DueD8/README.md

 The build command produces production-ready Electron and renderer bundles.
 Use `npm run preview` to run the built assets without the Vite dev server.

+## Assignment actions and generation behavior
+- Assignment classification now runs in the Electron main process.
+When the classifier flags a file as instructions-only, the **Generate completed assignment** button stays disabled with a tooltip and an inline note directs students to the study guide.
+- Completed submissions are generated only on demand and provide both Google Doc (.docx) and PDF downloads styled to match the prompt.
+Each document includes mirrored numbering, default APA7 citations when no style is detected, and links back to Canvas attachments.
+- The generation panel shows non-blocking progress with cancel/resume controls.
+If a run exhausts the free token budget, the rendered sections remain polished and an upgrade banner surfaces before continuing.